kvarak/dnd/docs/_RulesEquipment/weapons.md

 # Weapons

-### Weapon Proficiency
-Proficiency with a weapon allows you to add your proficiency bonus to the attack roll for any attack you make with that weapon
+Skill with a weapon allows you to add your proficiency bonus to the attack roll for any attack you make with that weapon.

-#### Weapon Groups
+### Weapon Groups
 Weapons are divided in groups.
 If you are not proficient with a whole category, e.g. martial weapons, you can be proficient in a weapon group, such as swords, maces or daggers.
 Weapons in a group are usually very similar, with a lot of common properties.

-#### Weapon tables
+### Weapon tables
 The tables in the following sections are divided in weapon categories, as well as classified as either melee or ranged.
 A melee weapon is used to attack a target within 5 feet of you, whereas a ranged weapon is used to attack a target at a distance.

 The different Weapon tables below shows categories, the damage they deal when they hit and any special properties they possess.